MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Actions/New-MgDeviceManagementGroupPolicyMigrationReport.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IPathsDjtigpDevicemanagementGrouppolicymigrationreportsMicrosoftGraphCreatemigrationreportPostRequestbodyContentApplicationJsonSchema>`: .
+`BODYPARAMETER <IPathsDjtigpDevicemanagementGrouppolicymigrationreportsMicrosoftGraphCreatemigrationreportPostRequestbodyContentApplicationJsonSchema>`: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[GroupPolicyObjectFile <IMicrosoftGraphGroupPolicyObjectFile>]`: The Group Policy Object file uploaded by admin.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[Content <String>]`: The Group Policy Object file content.
     - `[CreatedDateTime <DateTime?>]`: The date and time at which the GroupPolicy was first uploaded.
     - `[GroupPolicyObjectId <String>]`: The Group Policy Object GUID from GPO Xml content